rsyncOSX/mydocsy/content/en/docs/GettingStarted.md

 ##### Snapshot and restore

 This is snapshot and restore, a snapshot task with destination on a remote server.
 That is why the restore menu is avaliable as well.
+The *Verify remote* is only for synchronization tasks with destination on a remote server.
+That is why it is not present.

 {{< figure src="/images/started/snapshotandrestore.png" alt="" position="center" style="border-radius: 8px;" >}}